sortfish/mux-rmi/index.md

 # Introduction to Easy-RMI

-Easy-RMI is an easy-to-use replacement for standard Java RMI.
-Its main features compared to standard Java RMI are:
+Easy-RMI is an easy-to-use replacement for Java RMI.
+Its main features compared to Java RMI are:

  * Support for in-channel callbacks, i.e. the possiblity to perform callbacks without having to create an additional network connection.
  * Increased reliability due to its in-protocol support for keep-alive packages, in order to keep idle network connections alive across network boundaries with short TCP idle timeouts.